-Scott Kilner is a career diplomat of Minister-Counselor rank, who has worked with the United States Department of State for 30 years.
-He assumed his duties as Principal Officer at the U.S. Consulate General in Istanbul, Turkey, in September 2010.
-Mr. Kilner's most recent assignments were as Deputy Chief of Mission and Charge´ d'Affaires of the U.S. Embassy to Austria (2005-09) and as head of the U.S. Embassy to Afghanistan's Office of Provincial Affairs (2009-10), where he oversaw the tripling of the United States' civilian presence in Afghanistan.
+Charles F. (Chuck) Hunter is a career diplomat of Minister-Counselor rank who has worked as a Foreign Service Officer since 1990.
+He assumed his duties as Principal Officer at the U.S. Consulate General in Istanbul, Turkey, in September 2013 after receiving Turkish language training.
+Mr. Hunter's most recent previous assignments were as Public Affairs Officer at the U.S. Embassy in Baghdad, Iraq (2011-12) and in Damascus as Deputy Chief of Mission and Chargé d'Affaires of the U.S. Embassy to Syria (2009-11).

 Mr. Hunter joined the U.S. Information Agency in 1990.
 He was posted to Cairo as a junior officer trainee (1991-92) and then to Algiers as Assistant Public Affairs Officer (1992-93).
 After additional Arabic study in Tunis, he spent three years as Public Affairs Officer in Muscat before returning to Washington in 1998 as public diplomacy desk officer for the Levant.
 In 2000-2001 he directed the press office in the Bureau of Public Affairs, serving occasionally as the State Department’s acting spokesman.
 Through an American Political Science Association Congressional Fellowship he worked for Sen. Richard Durbin (D-IL) in 2002.